-As the Chinese network in the East Valley grows, so too makes the California-Arizona connection.
-It’s been a wild few years, but Phoenix remains acquainted with local Chinese fare at the grand scale.
-Meanwhile, Southern California is becoming really crowded with equal.
+As the Chinese network in the East Valley grows, so too does the California-Arizona connection.
+It’s been a wild few years, but Phoenix remains acquainted with local Chinese fare on a grand scale.
+Meanwhile, Southern California is becoming crowded with equals.
 So, when it comes time to open his very own eating place, what’s the supervisor of a Sichuan joint in Irvine, California, to do?
 Go east, younger guy.

 Xiaohan “Bear” Xu had heard of the developing Chinese restaurant scene in Phoenix.
 He’d also heard that a lot of it became subpar.
 So together, along with his wife, Janice Yu, and his business associate, Zhao Wang, the trio chose south Tempe because of the vicinity for their first restaurant.
 After a few months of upkeep, Old Town Taste opened on April 6.
 Ho hum, another day, some other new Chinese restaurant inside the East Valley, you are saying.

 Stop proper there.
 You’re going to need to pay attention to this one.
-On the southeast nook of Broadway Road and McClintock Drive, tucked right into a strip mall two doors down from BP Street Café, Old Town Taste makes a few impressively refined Sichuan and Beijing-fashion food.
+On the southeast corner of Broadway Road and McClintock Drive, tucked right into a strip mall two doors down from BP Street Café, Old Town Taste makes a few impressively refined Sichuan and Beijing-style dishes.
 Want more memories about the exceptional activities, devour and see in the Valley?
-Subscribe to azcentral.Com for publications, critiques, and professional recommendations.
+Subscribe to azcentral.com for publications, critiques, and professional recommendations.

 How the owner ended up in Arizona

-“Bear,” as Xu likes to be known, hails Shandong, a coastal Chinese province simply south of Beijing.
-He first got here to the USA as an excessive college change scholar, studying economics at Michigan State and finance at Pepperdine.
-Ditching a white-collar profession to head run a restaurant may be an enterprise trope; however, it’s rooted in truth and crosses cultural barriers.
-Studying finance became his circle of relatives want.
+“Bear,” as Xu likes to be known, hails from Shandong, a coastal Chinese province simply south of Beijing.
+He first came to the USA as an undergraduate exchange student, studying economics at Michigan State and finance at Pepperdine.
+Ditching a white-collar profession to head a restaurant may be an enterprise trope; however, it’s rooted in truth and crosses cultural barriers.
+Studying finance became his family’s want.
 Cooking and inviting customers was his.

 In the end, Bear’s dreams won out.
 He discovered himself managing a pair of Chinese restaurants in California and seeking to open his very own.
 Given Bear’s history, it needs to come as no surprise that Old Town Taste suggests an unusual stage of polish.
 This is a quick room — vibrant and glowing with aqua banquettes, dark tables, chairs, and walls depicting a rural Chinese town.